 The Fenix mini flashlight is a great mid-range option for EDC (everyday carry).
 It is a bit pricey, but it has some excellent features that make it worth every single penny.
-There’s USB C charging, multiple operating modes, water and shock resistance, and a durable anodized aluminum body.
+There’s USB C charging, multiple operating light modes, water and shock resistance, and a durable anodized aluminum body.

 The pocket clip lets you attach this to your belt so it’s always handy, and you even get a lanyard if you want to wear the flashlight around your neck.
 The bundle includes a soft carry case, so you don’t have to worry about the hard aluminum body feeling uncomfortable against your torso.

 The Fenix tactical flashlight comes with a rechargeable 5000 mAh battery and it supports USB type C fast charging.
 It takes about 4 hours to fully charge the battery and that’s fine, considering that it has a higher capacity than most modern smartphones.
 Just a quick 10-minute charge can get you up to five hours of use on low brightness, which is great for emergency use.

 Also, the Fenix has a battery level indicator on the body, which is a first so far.
 It’s great because you can always know exactly how much charge is left in the flashlight and when it’s time to plug it in again.